Study PMBOK 8 stakeholder resistance and conflict for PMP 2026: diagnosis, trust gaps, adoption risk, escalation timing, and feedback traps.

 Explanation: C is best because it diagnoses the source of resistance and addresses a likely adoption risk before escalating.
 A escalates too early.
 B ignores a real signal.
 D hides the conflict instead of resolving it.

-After this section, the book can move into resources with a clearer understanding of people dynamics and workload impact.
-When your practice misses come from escalating too early or misreading resistance, use the free PMP 2026 practice preview on web and check whether the stronger answer diagnosed trust, interest, and information gaps before applying pressure.
+After this section, move into Resources with a clearer understanding of people dynamics and workload impact.
+If your misses come from escalating too early or misreading resistance, review PMBOK 8 Empowered Culture and use the PMP 2026 practice page on external practice to check whether the stronger answer diagnosed trust, interest, and information gaps before applying pressure.